cubstart/web-slides/lecture-8.md

 <v-clicks>

-- HW 7: Quizlet-ish (Part 2) was delayed from last week
+- HW 7: Quizlet-ish (Part 2) was pushed to this week
   - Will be released today, due Sat/Sun of the week after Spring break
   - No other HW this week!
 - New automated [Extension Request Form](https://forms.gle/ngVNtwp1uPdeNktY8)